Skip to main content

 Help ILAO open opportunities for justice

-A tenant A person who rents a space in a public housing building often has the right to a grievance hearing When the parties in a case present their sides of a case to a judge or other officer to prevent an eviction A court case brought by a landlord to get a tenant to move out .
+A tenant A person who rents a space in public housing often has the right to a grievance hearing When the parties in a case present their sides of a case to a judge or other officer before an eviction A court case brought by a landlord to get a tenant to move out case is filed.
 The tenant does not have the right to a grievance hearing if:

-• The eviction involves any activity that threatens the health or safety of others;
+• The eviction involves activity that threatens the health or safety of others,

-• The eviction involves any violent or drug-related criminal activity, on or off the property;
+• The eviction involves violent or drug-related criminal activity, on or off the property, or

-• The eviction involves any activity resulting in a felony A serious crime that is punishable by more than one year in prison conviction When someone is declared guilty of a crime by a court .
+• The eviction involves activity resulting in a felony A serious crime that is punishable by more than one year in prison conviction.
+When someone is declared guilty of a crime by a court

 Make a written request for an informal hearing